Understanding Laissez-Faire Leadership

 Adaptability: Flexible environments can respond quickly to emerging challenges.

-Organizations in creative and research-based fields often flourish under this model because it aligns with their need for originality and discovery.
+Organizations in creative and research-based fields often flourish under this model because it aligns with their need for originality and discovery, while also supporting teams in managing projects creatively and efficiently.

 Drawbacks of Laissez-Faire Leadership